knpuniversity/php-beginner-series/knpu/episode3/how-to-speak-database.rst

 We already have a data source that makes our application dynamic.
 It reads and displays pet data, which happens to be stored in a file called ``pets.json``.
 If we change something in this file, the site updates automatically.
-In a fully-built site, you'll need to read and write lots of data - like user's profile, comments, purchases, or maybe forum posts so people can complain about movies.
+In a fully-built site, you'll need to read and write lots of data - like a user's profile, comments, purchases, or maybe forum posts so people can complain about movies.
 And yea, we *could* build that site by entirely reading data from flat files - like ``users.json`` and ``angry_movie_forum_posts.json``.